There’s a first time for everything. When ICU nurse Jenifer Brewer first had the chance to use the Redivus Health Code Blue software, she was ready.

-Jen has been an ICU nurse at Hays Medical Center for a year and has worked 20 Code Blue emergencies, but had not yet used the new Redivus app.
+Jen has been an ICU nurse at Hays Medical Center for a year and has worked 20 Code Blue emergencies, but had not yet used the new Redivus mobile app.
 After going through Redivus training and using the app to review ACLS standards, she always logged into the app when on duty.

 When the call came from the ambulance that a cardiac arrest patient was on the way, Jen logged into the app and prepared for her role as timer/recorder for the Code Blue event.
-She started the Redivus Code Blue app’s compression timer as soon as the HaysMed team started compressions on the patient.
+She started the Redivus Code Blue software’s compression timer as soon as the HaysMed team started compressions on the patient.

-“The benefit of the app is the multiple timers – for epinephrine, amiodarone and compressions.
+“The benefit of the Redivus app is the multiple timers – for epinephrine, amiodarone and compressions.
 You hit the timer and it starts the countdown to the next step,” Jen says.
 “I wasn’t looking at the clock and trying to do math.
 I could just look at the app timer and call out the next step in advance.”

 Feeling Calm and In Control

 For Jen and the HaysMed team, this code felt noticeably different.